CMB-S4/spt3g_software/doc/modules.rst

   Something with truth value (e.g. ``True`` or ``False``)
     A return value of ``True`` will cause the input frame to be passed to the next module and is equivalent to returning ``None``.
 Returning ``False`` will cause the input frame to be dropped and is equivalent to returning ``[]``.
 This can be used to implement cuts by returning the value of a conditional expression.

+(Im)mutability of frame objects
+_______________________________

+Objects stored in a G3Frame are *immutable* -- once added to a frame, they should not be modified.
+If you want to change the contents of a frame object, delete it from the frame, modify a copy, and add the copy to be frame.
+(In C++, the compiler will prevent in-place modifications since ``G3Frame::Get()`` returns a const pointer, but Python doesn't have a concept of ``const`` so you just have to pay attention to the rules yourself and don't get the compiler's help).
+Copying the most common objects (e.g. G3TimestreamMaps) is designed to be particularly lightweight to facilitate this.

+The immutability allows two particularly useful features of the software:

+ * Any pipeline module can cache an object (e.g. calibration data) by reference, without using excess memory.
+If later modules had the ability to modify frame objects, this could change the past in some sense by changing previous pipeline stages' view of the data after it was cached.
+ * Serialization and deserialization of frame objects happens when frames are read from or written to disk and every time they pass through an MPI communicator or between members of a multiprocess group.
+To amortize this cost, G3Frame saves the original serialized copy of small (< 128 MB) frame objects when deserialized and restores that copy to disk/MPI/etc. when the frame is saved again rather than pointlessly reserializing the unchanged object.
+If an object read from disk/MPI is modified in place and the frame is re-serialized, it will save the *original version* of the object, leading to a great deal of puzzling down the line.

+CAUTION: An astute reader will notice that there are a few patterns that, while illegal in the strictest sense of the rules (they change frame-objects in place and a C++ compiler would reject them), will not create causality paradoxes (e.g. changing an object that a function has just added to a frame).
+Please proceed with great caution when writing such code.

 The first module
 ________________